holypolarpanda7/PHB-2024---Bladesinger/README.md

 ### Bladesong Doesn't Activate
 - Check that you're not wearing medium/heavy armor or a shield
 - Check that you're wielding a one-handed or versatile weapon (not greatsword, greataxe, maul, pike, etc.)

+### INT Bonuses Not Applying
+- Bladesong must be active for INT bonuses to apply
+- Try re-equipping your weapon if bonuses don't appear immediately

 ### Mod Doesn't Load
 - Verify load order: This mod MUST load after "DnD PHB 2024 All in One"